aakashr02/Crop-Recommendation/README.md

  #### Target variable: Crop

 ## Model
 K-Nearest Neighbor also known as KNN is a supervised learning algorithm that can be used for regression as well as classification problems.
 Generally, it is used for classification problems in machine learning.
 First, KNN is a non-parametric algorithm.
 KNN works on a principle assuming every data point falling in near to each other is falling in the same class.
-In other words, it classifies a new data point based on similarity
+In other words, it classifies a new data point based on similarity.
+KNN algorithm at the training phase just stores the dataset and when it gets new data, then it classifies that data into a category that is much similar to the new data.

+Working of KNN algorithm:

+1. First select the number K of the neighbors
+2. Calculate the Euclidean distance of K number of neighbors
+3. Take the K nearest neighbors as per the calculated Euclidean distance.
+4. Among these k neighbors, count the number of the data points in each category.
+5. Assign the new data points to that category for which the number of the neighbor is maximum.
+Model is ready